Get the fastest Louisiana corporation formation online with worry-free services and support to start your business

 To learn more about Louisiana regulations, contact the Securities Division of the Office of Financial Institutions.

-Although Louisiana doesn’t have a state-level business license to operate, some parishes and municipalities in the state may require a business license.
-Other permits or licenses may apply depending on the purpose and operation of your corporation.
+Although Louisiana doesn’t require a statewide general business license to operate, some parishes and municipalities in the state may require a business license.
+Other permits or licenses may apply depending on the purpose, operation, and location of your corporation.

-The Louisiana geauxBiz online portal provides a place for you to begin your licenses and permits search.
+The Louisiana geauxBiz online portal provides a place for you to begin your business licenses and permits search.
 There may be local, state, and federal requirements.
-Hiring an expert service like ZenBusiness to research permits and licenses can save you a lot of time.
+Hiring an expert service like ours to research permits and licenses can save you a lot of time.

-For your corporation to pay taxes, hire employees, and open a business bank account, you’ll need an Employer Identification Number (EIN).
+For your corporation to pay federal taxes, hire employees, and open a business bank account, you’ll need an employer identification number (EIN), also known as a federal tax identification number.
 The Internal Revenue Service (IRS) issues this unique ID number for free when you file for an EIN online.
-You can also let ZenBusiness secure an EIN for you as part of our business services.
+You can also let us secure an EIN for you as part of our business services.

 Your corporation will also need to pay taxes to the Louisiana Department of Revenue if you’re not a tax-exempt nonprofit.
-Businesses taxed as corporations by the IRS may need to pay corporation income and franchise taxes and withholding tax.
+Businesses taxed as corporations by the IRS may need to pay corporate income tax, franchise tax, and withholding tax.
 To learn more about taxes and how to file online, contact the state’s Department of Revenue.

 Louisiana law requires an initial report to be submitted with the Articles of Incorporation, which is the first version of your corporation’s annual report.
 You’ll receive a hard copy in the mail, or it can be filed online.
-The filing fee is $30 for business corporations and $10 for nonprofit corporations.
-The annual report for the Louisiana Secretary of State should contain the:
+The state charges a filing fee with this initial report.
+The initial report and subsequent annual reports for the Louisiana Secretary of State should contain the:

 The annual report must be filed online each year on or before the anniversary of the date your business was incorporated in Louisiana.
 For example, if you filed your Articles of Incorporation on July 15, your annual report must be filed on or before July 15 of each successive year.

-Permits, licenses, registration renewals, and annual reports all add to the cost of doing business as a corporation in Louisiana.
-ZenBusiness can help your Louisiana small business follow every step from formation to success.
+Permits, business licenses, registration renewals, and annual reports all add to the cost of doing business as a Louisiana corporation.
+We can help your Louisiana small business follow every step from formation to success.
 We’ll make it easier for you to run and grow your business.

 Louisiana offers a wide variety of tax credits and business incentives to help startups get going and grow.
 Over 10 educational, managerial, and financial programs are specially designed to benefit small businesses.
 They even run two initiatives to support and give back to U.S. military veterans who are starting their own companies.

-However, while the corporate structure can protect your personal assets, is recognized outside of the U.S., and allows stock to be issued, it’s important to acknowledge some disadvantages, including double taxation and increased paperwork.
+However, while the corporate business entity structure can protect your personal assets, is recognized outside of the U.S., and allows stock to be issued, it’s important to acknowledge some disadvantages, including double taxation, a less-flexible management structure, and increased paperwork.

 The Louisiana Department of Revenue taxes corporations doing business in the state.
 Your corporation may need to file returns for the following taxes: